Use this link to get you up to $40 off your stay of $75 or more! www.airbnb.com/c/asampson36

 - All the visitor centers.

 - Logan Pass is at the top of the road.
-Parking is crowded.
+Parking is VERY crowded.
+You can also take the shuttle, but don’t do this unless you know your plan for the day.
 Watch for goats! http://www.nps.gov/glac/planyourvisit/loganpass.htm

 - Go on some hikes: